- To engage the audience

 Props Can Be Used to Prove a Point

-When I first began teaching, I had to shadow someone who was currently teaching.
-One Saturday morning, one of the students had a large, 50-pound sack of dry dog food.
+One of the students had a large, 50-pound sack of dry dog food.
 When called, she went up, and put the bag on the corner of the desk, went around it, and began her speech.
 She started talking about her wedding.
 She explained how she was a newlywed.
 She told of the importance, to her, of fitting into her wedding dress, and of all she had gone through to make that happen.
 She spoke of having been chubby her entire life, etc. At the very end of her speech, after telling us that she had accomplished her goal, and had fit into her dress, she stepped around the desk, put her arm around the bag of dog food, hoisted it onto her hip, and told us that if she had stepped onto a scale just then, the scale would have showed what she had weighed, at the start of her journey.
-She put the bag back on the desk and said, “But not anymore!
+She put the bag back on the desk and said, “But not anymore!”
 Mike Fleming.

 Watch from 8.59 to the end.
-He doesn’t use the props right away but I wanted you to see the context so I backed up the video a little.
+He doesn’t use the props right at the cued part, but I show you a little extra of the video for context.
 Notice how he has the prop out of the way until he needs it to solidify his point.

 Props Can Carry the Theme